icopy-site/awesome/docs/awesome/awesome-ios.md

 * [GearRefreshControl](https://github.com/andreamazz/GearRefreshControl) - A custom animation for the UIRefreshControl
 * [NJKWebViewProgress](https://github.com/ninjinkun/NJKWebViewProgress) - A progress interface library for UIWebView.
 You can implement progress bar for your in-app browser using this module.
 * [MKRingProgressView](https://github.com/maxkonovalov/MKRingProgressView) - A beautiful ring/circular progress view similar to Activity app on Apple Watch, written in Swift.
+* [Hexacon](https://github.com/gautier-gdx/Hexacon) - A new way to display content in your app like the Apple Watch SpringBoard, written in Swift.
 * [ParticlesLoadingView](https://github.com/BalestraPatrick/ParticlesLoadingView) - A customizable SpriteKit particles animation on the border of a view.
 * [RPCircularProgress](https://github.com/vsouza/awesome-ios/blob/master/https://github.com/iwasrobbed/RPCircularProgress) - (https://github.com/vsouza/awesome-ios/blob/master/Swift) Circular progress UIView subclass with UIProgressView properties
 * [MBCircularProgressBar](https://github.com/MatiBot/MBCircularProgressBar) -  A circular, animatable & highly customizable progress bar, editable from the Interface Builder using IBDesignable.